eldereng/JSEP-ClassSplitting/README.md

-# Restructuring Project
+# Project to Anti-bloater Class Restructuring

-This is the replication package for the paper: When and how to split classes: an exploratory study.
+This is the replication package for the paper: * `Anti-bloater class restructuring: an exploratory study` *.

 ## Getting Started